Travel Ideas & Inspiration

 Where is Gasometer Town?

-Vienna’s café culture is legendary.
-Whether you take coffee, tea, or something else, here are a few spots to soak up the atmosphere and taste signature treats unique to Austria.
+Vienna’s café culture is admired around the world.
+Whether you prefer coffee, tea, or something other hot beverage, there are so many popular spots to soak up the atmosphere and taste signature treats unique to Austria.

 For coffee with a touch of history, Café Central has been a gathering place for intellectuals and artists for over a century.
-Some notable "barflies" included Freud, Polgar, Trotsky, and more.
+Some notable "barflies" included Freud, Polgar, and Trotsky.

 How to visit Café Central in Vienna

-Café Central is located inside of the Palais Ferstel and you can visit with reservations or without (though seating depends on availability for walk-ins).
+Café Central is located inside of the Palais Ferstel, and you can visit with reservations or without (though seating depends on availability for walk-ins).
 The cafe is open daily, but hours differ on Sundays and holidays.
+Make sure to check their official site before you visit.

 Where is Café Central?